mfjinreno/WebWarriors/README.md

 * Created JQuery functions for RGB selection on Bug Builder
 * Created and styled navbar and template for pages
 * Created images for various bug types
+* (After project submission and as personal project)

 ### Yuze Chen
 * Implemented Leaderboard page.
 Joins bugs and bug_stats tables and show all bugs with their stats.